Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

 A sample of the resulting flow profiles can be seen in Figure~\ref{fig:flowFields} where the velocity magnitude is displayed as a heat map and overlaid with temperature contours.
 All cases exhibit the previously described circulation caused by natural convection, but there are drastic differences in the maximum velocity and the thickness of boundary layers as Ra and shear-thinning increase.

 Both effects are expected and can be explained by the definition of varied parameters.
 The Rayleigh dimensionless number is defined as the product of Prandtl, which we keep constant, and Grashof dimensionless numbers.
 The latter expresses a ratio between buoyant and viscous forces and explains why increased Ra results in cases where fluid in the boundary layer convects away before conducting much heat to the neighbouring fluid.
-Similarly reduced $n$ decreases viscous penalty for high flow velocity close to the constant temperature edges, leading to a further reduction in boundary layer thickness.
+Similarly reduced $n$ decreases viscous penalty for high velocity gradients close to the constant temperature edges, leading to a further reduction in boundary layer thickness.

+Velocity fields also offer the first opportunity to verify the results.
+We compare the vertical velocity cross-section at $y=0.5$ with the reference solution~\cite{turan2011laminar} in Figure~\ref{fig:velocityProfileRefComparison}.
+The position and value of the largest vertical velocity in the reference solution is added with an estimated error caused by the process of extracting the data from a similar cross-section plot.
+Our results match the reference solution across the whole range of the considered parametres with the exception of the $\mathrm{Ra}=10^6$, $n=0.6$ case with problematic convergence that is discussed and solved in the following sections.

-We use the Nusselt number as an observable that reduces the system's behaviour to a single scalar value that allows for temporal observation and comparison between different cases.
+In the subsequent analysis we utilise the Nusselt number as a scalar observable to simplify the description of the system's behaviour, facilitating temporal observation and comparison between different cases.
 One such example is shown in Figure~\ref{fig:nusseltEvolution} where we track the evolution of the Nusselt number to determine when we reach a steady state.
+We can also observe the effects of stronger shear-thinning.
+Cases with lower $n$ are faster to reach the stationary state as it is easier for convection to start, with the lower effective viscosity, and to play a bigger part in heat transfer as reflected in higher Nusselt values.
 The initial Nusselt number is high due to the high temperature gradient at the constant temperature boundary when starting from a zero-temperature zero-velocity initial condition.
 The value then decreases as the importance of conductive heat transport increases until circulation is established.
-Using this graph, we can also observe the effects of stronger shear-thinning.
-Cases with lower $n$ are faster to reach the stationary state as it is easier for convection to start with the lower effective viscosity and to play a bigger part in heat transfer as reflected in higher Nusselt values.
+Alternatively we could start with the diffusive field as the initial condition for temperature but this would only lead to a more violent flow formation with little benefit to accelerating the convergence to the convection dominated steady state.